Progress MS-01: Launch

 The launch was initially scheduled for 21 November 2015.
 Progress MS-01 was launched on 21 December 2015 at 08:44:39 UTC from the Baikonur Cosmodrome in Kazakhstan.
+The launch vehicle was Soyuz-2.1a, the first launch of the rocket since the failed launch of Progress M-27M.
+The Soyuz-U rocket was used for subsequent Progress flights until this flight.

+Reentry of the upper stage was visible over Arizona and Nevada on 22 December 2015 around 05:15 UTC.

 Docking

 Progress MS-01 docked with the Pirs docking compartment on 23 December 2015 at 10:27 UTC.

-Communications

-The Progress MS spacecraft has upgraded communications and electronics from previous Progress vehicles.
-After launch, ground controllers were able to communicate the Progress MS-01 via a Russian Luch data relay satellite in geosynchronous orbit.
-This was described as the first time a Progress or Soyuz spacecraft had such capability.
+The docking occurred without available backup control system due to TORU communication issues.